Whirlpool WDF520PADM Control Board Gets Power But No Lights — Diagnosis & Fix

 Whirlpool WDF520PADM Control Board Power but No Display Lights: Complete Troubleshooting Guide

-⚠️ Safety Warning: Before beginning any repair work on your dishwasher, disconnect power at the circuit breaker and turn off the water supply.
+⚠️ Safety Warning: Before starting any repair work on your dishwasher, ensure you disconnect power at the circuit breaker and turn off the water supply.
 Wait at least 5 minutes after disconnecting power before accessing electrical components.
-Use proper lockout/tagout procedures and wear safety glasses when working with electrical connections.
-Always use a multimeter rated for the voltage you’re testing.
+Always use proper lockout/tagout procedures and wear safety glasses when working with electrical connections.
+A multimeter rated for the voltage you’re testing is essential.

 Understanding “Power But No Lights” in Your WDF520PADM

-When we say the control board “gets power but no lights,” we’re describing a specific condition where the main control board receives the correct 120V AC power supply, but the user interface (UI) display panel remains completely dark.
-This means:
+When we say the control board “gets power but no lights,” we’re referring to a scenario where the main control board receives the correct 120V AC power, but the user interface (UI) display panel remains completely dark.
+This indicates:

-• The dishwasher is properly connected to electrical power
+• The dishwasher is connected to electrical power

 • The main control board is receiving voltage